Why Do Bad Things Happen to Good People? Part 3

 - They are under the jurisdiction of Yahweh through King Yeshua (Jesus).
 They receive the same general decay because they live in the same earth-cursed system awaiting new life when their Messiah returns.
 The difference is that they are part of an eternal kingdom that allows them an appeals process for everything that happens to them.
 So they have the right to appeal for healing, deliverance, miracles, etc. They may not be granted what they appeal for since God knows all and has a plan that is greater than their physical comfort.
 Nevertheless, the appeals court is always open to them.
 They can also receive hardships and curses as a consequence of their sin, whether intentional or unintentional, but they cannot be demonized, or randomly attacked, without those attackers first getting permission from the King who has jurisdiction over them.
 Satan needs no such permission for those under his authority.

-- Whether the hardship is caused from sin or a situation like the one Job faced, the Father’s motive is the same: to elevate the soul to a new level of spirituality that He may bestow more of His love and essence into that person.
+- Whether the hardship is caused by sin or a situation like the one Job faced, the Father’s motive is the same: to elevate the soul to a new level of spirituality so that He may bestow more of His love and essence into that person.
 Where there is sin, there is grace to overcome it and grow stronger.
 This is where the Roman church asked Paul if they should, by that formula, continue to sin so they could receive more grace.
 He quickly replied, “May it never be!”
 (Romans 6:2).
-When we sin, we are bringing the calamity on ourselves.
+When we sin, we are bringing calamity on ourselves.
 On the other hand, when God decides to “allow” a rock to hit our life’s window it’s because He sees more potential in us and desires us to climb another stair.
 In this case, it’s simply our interview for a promotion.
 When we sin, we are bringing more hardship than was otherwise intended.

 WHAT SHOULD WE DO?